murticalen/FrontendAcademy2022/homeworks/project.md

 - [Netlify](https://www.netlify.com/)
 - [Heroku](https://heroku.com)

 If you are deploying your app to a service, make sure the URL has the word "sofa" in it.
-E.g. If deployed to vercel, a possible valid URL would be "murticalen-sofa-project".
+E.g. If deployed to vercel, a possible valid URL would be "murticalen-sofa-project.vercel.app".